 Entropy is often cited as "requiring" aging.
 Stochastic theories of aging similarly propose that aging is the result of inevitable small random changes that accumulate with time.
 Entropy, in this context, refers to the tendency of all matter to decay into a more random, less ordered state.
 For example, we can dig iron oxide out of the ground, smelt it into elemental iron, and use the iron to build a highly complex organized structure like a ship.
 If we then abandon the ship, it will eventually return to its original un-ordered, un-structured state: a large lump of iron oxide buried in the ground.

 Despite decades of effort it eventually became clear that simple deterioration and universal fundamental limitations could not explain the life span observations if many different species were examined.
 In biochemically very similar species such as mammals, the cellular and molecular basis of the organism is very similar and yet mammal life spans vary over a range of more than 200:1 between Argentine desert mouse (< 1 year) and Bowhead whale (> 200 years).
 Why would such very similar molecules in these species deteriorate at such different rates?
 Even if we compare organisms of similar size, design, activity, and metabolism (parrot and crow) large differences in life span (6:1) are apparent.

 Another problem is that, unlike automobiles and paint, living organisms are known to have very extensive maintenance and repair capability.
-Nails and hair grow and dead epithelial cells are replaced.
+Nails and hair grow, wounds heal, and dead epithelial cells are replaced.
 Why would these activities necessarily be limited?
 If a human can maintain itself for 80 years, why not a mouse?
 The obvious maintenance activities described here are all relatively short-term in nature (weeks).
-What is stopping a mouse from continuing those activities longer?
+What is stopping a mouse or human from continuing those activities longer?

 Some organisms apparently do not age (see Negligible Senescence).
 How do they avoid the supposedly inescapable deterioration?